joinpursuit/AC_4_Web/bridge/lessons/05_loops.md

 }
 ```

-If you try to run the code above, the number `1` will be printed repeatedly.
+If you try to run the code above, the number `1` will be logged repeatedly.
 Eventually, your computer will freeze or you will see an error massage.
 This is because we are repeatedly checking if the value of `num` is smaller than 10.
-If it is smaller, we print the value of `num`, and check again.
-Since the value of `num` never changes, we just keep printing `1`, until the computer runs out of memory.
+If it is smaller, we log the value of `num`, and check again.
+Since the value of `num` never changes, we just keep logging `1`, until the computer runs out of memory.
 To fix this, we need to change the value of `num` inside the code block.
 In this instance, we will increase the value by `1` every time.

 ```js
 var num = 1